joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/07/03/world/asia/china-russia-central-asia.html

 **They Came for Spiritual Revival, Only to Be Trapped in a Deadly Panic**\
-`Family members streamed to hospitals in the Indian state of Uttar Pradesh to identify loved ones after at least 121 people — nearly all women — died in a stampede at a religious gathering.`\
+`Family members streamed to hospitals in the Indian state of Uttar Pradesh to identify loved ones after at least 121 people — nearly all women — died in a stampede at a guru’s gathering.`\
 https://nytimes.com/2024/07/03/world/asia/india-stampede-deaths.html

 **Giants win in Atlanta behind a rookie pitcher and another stellar night from Heliot Ramos**\